-Gilliam and Hargraves assert that English's testimony on the foregoing points was highly damaging because it filled gaps in the prosecution's case against them.
-In actuality, however, the testimony was cumulative, as the government presented substantial evidence in its case-in-chief that Gilliam was armed and that Hargraves drove the SUV.24 But even if that were not so-and even if we were not to believe that English's defense substantially benefited his co-defendants as well as himself-we have a more fundamental reason to reject the claim that antagonistic defenses caused Gilliam and Hargraves manifest prejudice.
-It is wellsettled that "[m]utually antagonistic defenses are not prejudicial per se,"25 and "[t]he mere fact that . . . co-defendants' defenses are separate, distinct and
+In actuality, the arguably inconsistent testimony was, at most, cumulative of substantial other evidence and scarcely damaging to Gilliam and Hargraves; it did not add to the prosecution case against them or materially undercut their defenses.
+But even if that were not so-and even if we were not to believe that English's defense substantially benefited his co-defendants as well as himself-we have a more fundamental reason to reject the claim that antagonistic defenses caused Gilliam and Hargraves manifest prejudice.
+It is well-settled that "[m]utually antagonistic defenses are not prejudicial per se,"24 and "[t]he mere fact that . . . co-defendants' defenses are separate, distinct and antagonistic and that each may have a better chance at acquittal if tried separately is not sufficient for a grant of severance."25 In general, "a [trial] court should grant a severance under Rule 14 only if there is a serious risk that a joint trial would compromise a specific trial right of one of the defendants, or prevent the jury from making a reliable judgment about guilt or innocence."26